noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // other
 /// Boolean true | false
-/// Unit i.e. void, doesnt return anything
+/// Unit i.e. void, doesnt return anything but may have side effects

 // dunno where these go
 /// BigDecimal longer than a Double